On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Introduction and main results

-Reversely, it's natural to ask if any deformation of complex structure on $C$ that decays at infinity comes from this construction.
+Finally, we ask if any deformation of complex structure on $C$ that decays at infinity comes from this construction.
 We have a good understanding of the algebraic version of this problem thanks to the work of Pinkham.
-His results in particular implies that any (formal) deformation of $C$ with negative weight can be extended to a (formal) deformation of $\overline{C}$ (see Theorem \ref{Pink2}).
-For our application to the study of asymptotical conical K\"{a}hler metrics, we prove an analytic compactification result, which can be seen the analytic counterpart of Pinkham's result.
+His results in particular implies that any (formal) deformation of $C$ with negative weight can be extended to a (formal) deformation of $\bar{C}$ (see Theorem \ref{Pink2}).
+For the application to the study of asymptotical conical K\"{a}hler metrics, we prove an analytic compactification result, which can be seen the analytic counterpart of Pinkham's result.
 Note that a similar compactification result in the asymptotically cylindrical Calabi-Yau case has recently appeared in \cite{HHN}.
 See Remark \ref{cmpHHN} for some comparison.
-To state this result in a slightly more general form, let $h$ be a Hermitian metric on any negative line bundle $L^{-1}\rightarrow D$ with negative Chern curvature.
-Since $C=C(D,L)$ is obtained from $L^{-1}$ by contracting the zero section, $h$ can be thought as a function on the cone $C$.
-Fixing any $\delta>0$, there is a complete K\"{a}hler cone metrics on $C(D,L)$ given as (see section \ref{conemetric})